z0bot/EmployeeApp/README.md

 # EmployeeApp
 Employee App ReadMe

-First Download and install the APK to an android phone with android 9.0 or later.
+First Download and install the APK to an Android phone with Android 9.0 or later.
 Some dialog boxes may appear you need to click continue to install.

 To sign-in to the app you can either use the admin username and password which is